peijunz/cache-server/Readme.md

 	requested of  http://s3.amazonaws.com/content.udacity-data.com as part of
 	your tests.

-Once you have completed your programs inside the echo directory, you can submit it with the command
+Once you have completed your programs inside the p3 directory, you can submit it with the command
 ```
 python submit.py proxy_server